- What is Saddle Creek and what is Saddle Creek NOT?

 A: Send licensing a message on our contact page.

 Q: I really love your music and want to help you spread the word in my city.
 Do you have a street team or anything similar?

 A: Visit our contact page.
 Our street team leader will be in touch!

 A: No, we are not currently hiring.
 We rarely do.

 Q: Fine, you're not hiring, can I intern for you?

 A: Depends, can you get college credit?
 We do accept interns, 3 times a year in fact, but you MUST be receiving college credit.
 No way around this.
 This is a deal breaker.
 All of our internships are unpaid, so we have to give you some sort of incentive to do a good job and show up every day, right?
 We prefer students who have a desire to work in the music industry and have some experience in the field.
 Interns perform a variety of activities, mainly stuffing envelopes, making CD-Rs, database work, writing on posters, counting things.
-Visit our contact page.
+Visit our internship page.
 Someone will be in touch!

 Q: I play in a super awesome band.
 Do you accept demos?

 A: Yes, we do.
 Before you send a demo though, ask yourself, "Is Saddle Creek the label for me?
 Does my band sound like something Saddle Creek would be interested in or am I just sending a demo because they release music."
 We don't listen to demos everyday, but check them out periodically.
 Please do not follow up on what we think of what you sent.
 If we're interested, we'll get back to you.
 Please note though, we have never signed a band based on a demo.
 The best way to get us to notice is to get out and play shows, get press, get fans, etc. Check out our demo submission page.

 Q: Do you keep a database of your vinyl pressings?